Roopchandkashyap/laravel-eloquent-files-with-s3/README.md

 Installation using Composer:

-<code>composer require Roopchandkashyap/laravel-eloquent-files-with-aws-s3</code>
+<code>composer require roopchandkashyap/laravel-eloquent-files-with-aws-s3</code>

 Usage:

-In your eloquent model use `\Roopchandkashyap\EloquentFiles\HasFile` trait and create a method for accessing file like below:
+In your eloquent model use `\roopchandkashyap\EloquentFiles\HasFile` trait and create a method for accessing file like below:

 <pre>